Your guide to doing business in Belgium

 Late submission of a social security return incurs the following penalty:

-The social security system for employees includes one national pension scheme:
+The social security system for employees includes one national pension scheme, a separate pension scheme exist for civil servants and independent workers.

 Report: Withholding tax return (monthly or quarterly depending on the size of the company)